dylansalim-ola/tech-documentation/source/_posts/h5_活动/H5_CP_PK_event.md

 ```

 ### Complicated Flow

 #### 1. For request vote from friends

-Click on the 助力好友btn on the third tab -> mobile display the bottom sheet to select friends -> click submit ->
+Click on the 助力好友 btn on the third tab -> mobile display the bottom sheet to select friends -> click submit ->
 Server side send 系统消息 to the selected friends with clickable link <EVENT_LINK>?friendUid="<FRIEND_UID>" ->
 Open the event page and auto scroll to the 助力好友 billboard section ->
 the api 5 [5.
 Get Friend Help Vote Billboard Tab] should provide the friendUid as param, and the return array should have the selected friend CP as first item